allengustrowsky/BiddingHouseClient/README.md

 # Auction House - Client

-The client version of an app that creates a virtual auction space where connected users can create auctions and bid/purchase items from other users.
+The client of an app that creates a virtual auction space where connected users can create auctions and bid/purchase items from other users.
 The server can be found [here](https://github.com/allengustrowsky/BiddingHouseServer).

 ## Setup
 - Setup the [server](https://github.com/allengustrowsky/BiddingHouseServer) first.